KonnMjn/CS231-TrafficSign-Recognition/README.md

 ## 📦 Dataset

-We used the publicly available [Vietnam Traffic Sign Detection Dataset from Kaggle](https://www.kaggle.com/datasets/lvnduy/street-traffic-signs-in-vietnam-coco/data) as the base dataset.
+We used the publicly available [Street Traffic Signs in Vietnam-Coco](https://www.kaggle.com/datasets/lvnduy/street-traffic-signs-in-vietnam-coco/data) as the base dataset.

 However, the original annotations were **incomplete** for our use case, so we manually: